zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

     We take this batch and its corresponding labels to update the plastic layers of the neural network, which are the MLP layers in this case.
 During testing, the test set is passed through, and we encode and decode the feature representations before passing them through the MLP to make predictions.
 </div>

-Next, we move onto how we initialise the neural network.
-If we wish to learn $$J$$ classes, we take a subset of those classes.
-We use this subset to learn the neural network in the standard supervised manner, without using PQ.
-Once we have trained the neural network in the standard supervised setting, we freeze the encoder and perform continual learning on the remaining classes.
-This subset is also used to intialise PQ model and we store the coded samples from the subset classes in our replay buffer.
+To learn $$J$$ classes, we first take a subset of $$K$$ classes.
+We use this subset to train the neural network in the standard supervised manner, without using PQ.
+After pre-training, we freeze the encoder and perform continual learning on the remaining classes.
+We initialise the PQ model using the pre-training subset and store the encoded samples from these classes in the replay buffer.

 The REMIND algorithm also makes use of augmentation during replay to make representations more robust.
 Random resized crops of the encoded samples are used.
 Manifold mixup <d-cite key="verma_manifold_2019"></d-cite> is also used to mix features from multiple classes.
 This works by sampling two batches, $$A$$ and $$B$$, with $$r$$ samples from the replay buffer.
 We reconstruct (decode) these samples and linearly combine them to form a batch $$C$$ with $$r$$ samples.
 Finally, we combine $$C$$ with the current input to form the batch for decoding and feed it into the MLP to make predictions.

 ### Meta-Learning
-Modern machine learning often requires large amounts of data and training, which limits how quickly models can learn new tasks <d-cite key="huisman_survey_2021, timothy_m_hospedales_meta-learning_2020"></d-cite>.
+Modern machine learning often requires large amounts of data and training, limiting how quickly models can adapt to new tasks <d-cite key="huisman_survey_2021, timothy_m_hospedales_meta-learning_2020"></d-cite>.
-Meta-learning is one approach to tackle this.
-Meta-learning is about learning how to learn.
-The idea is that a model (the meta-learner) learns from a distribution of tasks such that it can use its experience to quickly learn new tasks (i.e., tasks it had not seen during training).
+Meta-learning addresses this challenge by enabling models to learn how to learn.
+A meta-learner is trained on a distribution of tasks so that it can leverage this experience to quickly adapt to new, unseen tasks.
 Figure 3 illustrates this process.
-Training a meta-learner can be computationally expensive, but the hope is that this cost is offset at inference time because the model can quickly adapt to new tasks.
+While training a meta-learner can be computationally expensive, this upfront cost is offset at inference time through rapid adaptation to new tasks.

 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/meta-learnin.png" class="img-fluid" %}
 <div class="caption">